 New Westminster Canada Day Events

-In a typical year, on July 1st, there are Canada Day celebrations all over Metro Vancouver, including at the following three venues in New Westminster.
+In a typical year, on July 1st, there are Canada Day celebrations all over Metro Vancouver, including at multiple venues in New Westminster.

 New Westminster Multicultural Festival

-In years where there isn’t a pandemic, the Multicultural Festival takes place along the waterfront at Westminster Pier Park from around 2:00 until 10:00 pm, with the fireworks blasting off at 10 o’clock.
+In years where there isn’t a pandemic, the Multicultural Festival takes place along the waterfront at Westminster Pier Park from around 2:00 until 10:00 pm, with the fireworks blasting off at the end.
 It’s a free event with multicultural entertainment, ethnic foods, market vendors, dancing and community organization information booths.

-Westminster Pier Park is located at #1 6th Street, so near where New Westminster’s giant red “W” sculpture can be found.
+Westminster Pier Park is located at #1 6th Street, so near where New Westminster’s giant red “W” sculpture used to be found.

 Canada Day at Queen’s Park